mikeroswell/MeanRarity/README.md

 always gives precisely the same relative abundances for a given set of parameters, and may be a helpful tool for exploring the behavior of diversity metrics under different sampling scenarios.

+## Vignettes
+We are working on vignettes now.
+Currently Estimating_Mean_Rarity provides code to make the figures in Roswell et al. 2021 Oikos https://doi.org/10.1111/oik.07202, Gods_estimator explores a playful extension of the tools in this package, and Using_MeanRarity is the beginning of a more traditional "user's guide" type vignette.
+We have some work to do on this; feel free to share suggestions and questions!

+Thank you!